 \section{Distance-coupled Formation Control}

-Using the distance-coupled homing controller \eqref{eq:distance_coupled_control}, we will define a new policy which drives $m$-agents to some predetermined formation.
+Using the distance-coupled homing controller \eqref{eq:distance-coupled_control}, we will define a new policy which drives $m$-agents to some predetermined formation.
 The only measurements each agent can make is the Euclidean distance it stands from each of the other agents in the environment.
-The following sections discuss the new system's structure, defines the distance-coupled formation controller and proves certain properties analytically before demonstrating said claims in simulation.
+The following sections discuss the new system's structure, define the distance-coupled formation controller, and prove certain properties analytically before demonstrating in simulation.